Compression and Conditional Emulation of Climate Model Output: Model Estimation and Summary Statistic Selection

-We have also developed an alternative version of the algorithm, where $M$ locations are distributed to the frequencies $\omega_k$ proportional to $\mathcal{D}(\omega_k)$.
-The number of locations assigned to frequency $\omega_k$, is defined as The remaining steps are identical to the sequential version, where, for each frequency $\omega_k$, the $m_k$ locations are chosen such that $|\mathcal{R}(\omega_k;x)|^2$ is largest subject to the minimum distance constraint and then $\mathcal{R}(\omega_{k};x)$ and $\mathcal{D}(\omega_{k})$ are recomputed.
+The remaining steps are identical to the sequential version, where, for each frequency $\omega_k$, the $m_k$ locations for which $|\mathcal{R}(\omega_k;x)|^2$ is largest are chosen, subject to the minimum distance constraint.
+Then $\mathcal{R}(\omega_{k};x)$ and $\mathcal{D}(\omega_{k})$ are recomputed.
 The periodic re-estimation of $\kappa(\omega_k)$ is also analogous.
 The main advantage of this ``distributed" variant of the search algorithm is the ability to parallelize it, which can provide considerable savings in computational time.
 This is especially pertinent for lower compression ratios, for example 5:1, where a large number of locations are to be added.

-We conducted a thorough analysis of the effect of various choices of $M$, $J$ and $d_{\min}$ both on the timing of the algorithms and on the compression results.
-In the analysis presented in Section \ref{sec:comparison} we present results for $M=50$ (sequential) and $M=7049$ (distributed), which corresponds to $m_k \approx 38$ per frequency on average, although the actual selection is heavily weighted towards lower frequencies.
+We conducted a thorough analysis of the effect of various choices of $M$, $J$ and $d_{\min}$, both on the timing of the algorithms and on the compression results.
+The analysis in Section \ref{sec:comparison} presents results for $M=50$ (sequential) and $M=7049$ (distributed), which corresponds to $m_k \approx 38$ per frequency on average, although the actual selection is heavily weighted towards lower frequencies.
 For both algorithms we used $J=8$ and $d_{\min} = 0.05$.
 These settings provided decompressed datasets with small prediction errors and ran in a reasonable amount of time.
 This choice of $d_{\min}$ corresponds to a width of 2.3 pixels at the equator and guards against selecting too many pixels near the poles.
 Appendix C contains an analysis of the sensitivity of RMSPE with respect to $d_{\min}$.